Alan Johnson D-Day-1

 Alan Johnson was born in Gorton, Manchester, on 14th July 1925.
 He attended Ardwick Central School until the age of 14, at which point he took up employment at the Weighing Office at Bradford colliery.
 Prior to the war he would also work in the Droylsden office of the Co-op drugs industry, while also volunteering for the Home Guard.

-On the morning of Christmas Eve, 1943, Alan joined the ship at Scapa Flow.
+On the morning of Christmas Eve, 1943, Alan joined his ship HMS Onyx at Scapa Flow.
 The months prior to D-Day largely involved escort duty, both in the Atlantic and also safeguarding the passage of two Russian convoys past Iceland.
 It was during this time that the crew also had their initial minesweeping training.

 The Normandy Campaign